Matatika/matatika-examples/example_data_import_scripts/README.md

 # Custom Data Import Scripts

-Under `Section 2 - Clean, transform and organise` in your [data import](https://www.matatika.com/docs/glossary#data-import) edit screen there are two options. `Default Actions` and `Advanced`.
+Under `Section 2 - Clean, transform and organise` in your [data import](https://www.matatika.com/docs/glossary#data-import) edit screen there are three options. `Default`, `Custom` and `Script`.

-`Default Actions` runs your data import with this [default-actions.sh](default-actions.sh) script.
+`Default` runs your data import with this [default.sh](default.sh) script.
+`Custom` runs your data import with your chosen actions from the drop down.
-`Advanced` lets you supply your own pipeline script.
+`Script` lets you supply your own pipeline script.
 If you choose this you are responsible for everything; installing, action ordering and so on.
+(See [default.sh](default.sh))

-There is a thrid way to provide a custom data import script, which is to put an `elt.sh` file under `orchestrate/tap-name/`, where `tap-name` is your tap's name, in your workspace's repository.
+There is a fourth way to provide a custom data import script, which is to put an `elt.sh` file under `orchestrate/tap-name/`, where `tap-name` is your tap's name, in your workspace's repository.
 By default there are some data sources that have to use these custom `elt.sh` scripts, and they get added to your workspace when the `analyze-bundle` for the datasource is installed.

 If you provide an `elt.sh` file under `orchestrate/tap-name/`, this will become the default actions for any data import that uses that `tap-name` datasource.

 Examples of this `elt.sh` script: [analyze-solarvista](https://github.com/Matatika/analyze-solarvista/blob/master/bundle/orchestrate/tap-solarvista/elt.sh), [analyze-googleads](https://github.com/Matatika/analyze-googleads/blob/master/bundle/orchestrate/tap-googleads/elt.sh)

-You can also just call a custom elt.sh script in the `Advanced` custom data import script if you wish.
+You can also just call a custom elt.sh script in the `Script` custom data import script if you wish.

 ---